mercadian/proteus/README.md

 **models** - contains the STL files used to print the Proteus case components.

-**pcbs** - contains schematics for supplemental PCBs used by the Proteus (for example, the front panel).
+**pcbs** - contains complete [KiCAD](https://www.kicad.org/) projects for supplemental PCBs used by the Proteus (for example, the front panel).
+Use KiCAD v6.0.11+.

-**vanity-plate** - contains instructions and a sample for creating an image used to etch the Proteus's front aluminum vanity plate.
+**vanity-plate** - contains instructions and a sample for creating an image used to etch the Proteus's front aluminum vanity plate and other samples that have been made available for public consumption by generous customers.